Siri Broch Johansen

-Siri Broch Johansen (born 9 March 1967) is a Sami author, singer, and textbook author from Tana, Finnmark.
+Siri Broch Johansen (born 9 March 1967) is a Sami author, singer, and textbook author from Tana Municipality in Finnmark county.
 She is also language leader at the Samisk Nærings- og Utredningssenter in Tana.

-She trains teachers and teaches Sami language and has a great deal of experience of working with the Sami language, and has formerly taught in Kåfjord, Troms.
+She trains teachers and teaches Sami language and has a great deal of experience of working with the Sami language, and has formerly taught in Kåfjord Municipality in Troms county.
 She has also written and edited a textbook on indigenous peoples of the north.

+Johansen won the Saami Council Literature Prize in 2016 for Mun lean čuoigi.